cloudflare/cloudflare-docs/content/registrar/account-options/icloud-domains.md

 If you try to visit your new domain, your browser will show an error or empty page.

-That’s because there’s more to setting up a website than purchasing a domain name (which you just did) and setting up email records (which we just did for you).
+That's because there's more to setting up a website than purchasing a domain name (which you just did) and setting up email records (which we just did for you).

 If you want your domain to be a fully functioning website, you will need to: